- Text and code endpoints (chat, completions) are rate-based — RPM, TPM, and a per-model RPM.

 Per-tier concurrent slots

-Each row is a per-user, per-sub-pool cap.
-The total audio column is the legacy aggregate (max across sub-pools) returned by /v1/auth/limits for compatibility.
+Each row is a per-user, per-capability cap.
+The Total audio column is the aggregate (max across sub-pools) returned by/v1/auth/limits.

 Realtime audio limits